Listen to this article here

 But we don’t have to trade security for compassion.
 And using the same tactics to solve old problems won’t work.

 At the end of my brother’s physical journey, despite losing the final battle with substances, Markeal had won the war over control of his mental health.

 Too many of our young Oklahomans are losing the war against mental illness and the drug epidemic.

-As communities across the country begin to rethink how to address the root causes of crime, Lawton has an opportunity to display its values to the nation.
+As communities across the country begin to rethink how to address the root causes of crime, cities like Lawton have an opportunity to display their values to the nation.
 We don’t have to reinvent the wheel, either.

 Cities across the nation are beginning to reinvest in alternative responses for mental health, substance abuse, and housing-related crises.
 Many show that it’s possible to form a crisis response team for mental health without eliminating a single officer position.

 After the viral police murder of George Floyd sparked nationwide protests over the summer, cities as far as Minneapolis and as close as Norman, Oklahoma, began conversations around reallocating funding toward nonviolent forms of emergency responses.

 In both cases, communities grew outraged and divided at the initially drastic proposals to eliminate or vastly reduce their police departments’ budget to reinvest those funds into social services and nonviolent alternatives.

 While the Fraternal Order of Police in Norman continues to fight the city’s residents’ voice with a frivolous lawsuit, the outcomes in these cases represent a compromise that saw no reduction in overall police staffing.
 The effects also resulted in funding for new services that address the root causes of crime and illness instead of the symptoms.